billvaglienti/ProtoGen/README.md

 - `supportSpecialFloat` : if this attribute is set to `false` floating point types less than 32 bits will not be allowed for encoded types.

-- `supportBool` : if this attribute is set to `true` support for the `bool` datatype is included.
-This will cause `<stdbool.h>` to be inccluded in the generated files, and will allow you to specify the `bool` type for in-memory fields.
-Since `bool` is not guaranteed to be supported in all C/C++ environments this feature is off by default.
+- `supportBool` : if this attribute is set to `true` support for the `bool` datatype is included (for the C language).
+This will cause `<stdbool.h>` to be included in the generated files, and will allow you to specify the `bool` type for in-memory fields.
+Since `bool` is not guaranteed to be supported in all C environments this feature is off by default for the C language.
+This attribute does nothing if the language output is C++.

-- `packetStructureSuffix` : This attribute defines the ending of the function names used to encode and decode structures into packets.
+- `packetStructureSuffix` : This attribute defines the ending of the function names used to encode and decode structures into packets, for the C language.
 If not specified the function name ending is `PacketStructure`.
 For example the default name of the function that encodes a structure of date information would be `encodeDatePacketStructure()`; using this attribute the name could be changed to (for example) `encodeDatePktStruct()`.
+This attribute does nothing if the language output is C++.

-- `packetParameterSuffix` : This attribute defines the ending of the function names used to encode and decode raw parameters into packets.
+- `packetParameterSuffix` : This attribute defines the ending of the function names used to encode and decode raw parameters into packets (for the C language).
 If not specified the function name ending is `Packet`.
 For example the default name of the function that encodes a parameters of date information would be `encodeDatePacket()`; using this attribute the name could be changed to (for example) `encodeDatePkt()`.
+This attribute does nothing if the language output is C++.

 - `comment` : The comment for the Protocol tag will be placed at the top of the main header file as a multi-line doxygen comment with a \mainpage tag.

-- `pointer` : By default, the generated code does not know about the structure of the packet datatype, and uses generic pointers (`void*`) to reference packet data.
+- `pointer` : By default, the generated code does not know the details of the packet datatype, and uses generic pointers (`void*`) to reference packet data.
 This behaviour can be overridden by specifying the datatype of the packet.
 If this parameter is specified, the protocol file must include the header file where the packet is defined (or alternatively must define the packet structure itself).

 - `limitOnEncode` : Set this attribute to "true" to engage functionality to limit the value of a field before encoding it.
 This value can be set on the `Protocol`, `Packet`, `Structure`, or `Data` tags and it will propagate to all sub elements (unless those elements specify `limitOnEncode="false"`.
 The limits come from the verify values that are optionally specified for protocol fields, see the section "Encoding Limits" for more details.

 Comments
 --------

 A large part of the value of ProtoGen is the documentation it outputs.
-To that end every tag supports a `comment` attribute.
-Good protocol documentation is verbose, it includes frames of reference, units, the effect on the system of receiving the packet, how often the packet is transmitted, or how to request the packet, etc. In order to make the comment text more readable in the xml file ProtoGen will reflow the comment so that multiple spaces and single linefeeds are discarded.
+Every tag supports a `comment` attribute.
+Good protocol documentation is verbose, it includes frames of reference, units, the effect on the system of receiving the packet, how often the packet is transmitted, how to request the packet, etc. In order to make the comment text more readable in the xml file ProtoGen will reflow the comment so that multiple spaces and single linefeeds are discarded.
 Double linefeeds will be preserved in the output so it is possible to have separate paragraphs in the comment.
 Some comments are output as multiline doxygen comments wrapped at 80 characters:

     /*!
      * This is a multi-line comment.
 It appears before the object it documents